 The Trustees' role is to promote or advance the objects of the Christchurch Earthquake Appeal Trust.
 The Trustees are appointed by the Crown.
-Until the Crown decides otherwise, two of the trustees are the holders of the positions of Secretary to the Treasury and Secretary for Internal Affairs.
+Two of the trustees appointed by the Crown in the Trust Deed, are the holders of the positions of Secretary to the Treasury and Secretary for Internal Affairs.
+On 20 March 2022 the Crown removed the requirement for the holder of the Secretary to the Treasury position to be a Christchurch Earthquake Appeal Trust Trustee.